5:00 PM – 5:30 PM

 Relationships are key to community banking.
 How do you build relationships that ensure value for both the client and the shareholder?
 The session provides key insights on building relationship-level profitability, optimally using relationship pricing tools in the sales process and sharing banker stories of how this is being executed.

-Lunch & Learn Session 4: Your Finance Team: The critical link between Strategic Planning and Execution
+Lunch & Learn Session 4: Your Finance Team: The Critical Link Between Strategic Planning and Execution

 Bryan Ridgway, Director of Performance Management Solutions, Empyrean Solutions, LLC